 Even so, the idea of surgery wasn’t exactly attractive to Carin.
 “With surgery, you always worry about complications or a long recovery,” she said.
 So she contacted her longtime friend and APD orthopaedic surgeon, Dr. John Houde, to ask what she should do.

 “Dr. Houde and his physician assistant, Rebecca Van Dolah, spent an extensive amount of time discussing my options with me, showing me exactly what was happening to my hip using physical models I could manipulate, and answering every one of my questions completely,” Reynolds said.
 “It was incredibly assuring and I decided to move forward with hip replacement surgery,” she said.

 Dr. Houde replaced Carin’s hip in January of 2013.
-Just 11 days later, she was back on her Nordic skis.
-Five weeks after that, she was skate-skiing in those skis and was back in her boat, rowing on the Connecticut River, within three months.
+She was back in her boat, rowing on the Connecticut River, within three months.

 “I am grateful to the entire APD orthopaedic team for their kindness, care, and dedication to me as a patient.
 They treated me like a human being who just wanted to return to the activities I love.
 They simply got it; they understood exactly where I was coming from and where I wanted to go,” said Reynolds.

 Today she is back on the water, helping to coach the Lebanon High School crew team as well as organizing the annual “Row the Prouty” in support of the Norris Cotton Cancer Center at Dartmouth-Hitchcock.
 Her motion is fluid again: legs, hips, and arms….then arms, hips, legs…all in the matter of a few seconds, again and again.
 Just another rower on the Connecticut River.